Swantosaurus/MusicApps-Violin/README.md

 this project is demo application for Android focused on motivateing young violinists.

 Contains:
 - Frequency Analysis using modified FFT, NDFT, HPS and Window Method to determine final frequency.
+Or for less stable faster note recognition using FastYIN
 - Sheet rendering
 - Metronome
 - Game with note recognition